What Adult Children Of Divorce Need To Know

 One place you can find support may be from friends who have gone through similar experiences.
 These friends may be able to offer a helpful perspective and provide advice about coping with this change.
 They may even have practical suggestions about how to schedule the holidays or provide support for a parent in need.

 Another place to find help can be from a mental health provider.
-They can help you navigate your thoughts and feelings with healthy coping skills.
+They can help you navigate your thoughts and feelings with healthy coping skills, finding the words you need to clearly communicate with your parents.
 You can work with a local therapist or an online provider.

-Benefits of online therapy for adult children of divorce
+How therapy through BetterHelp can support adult children of divorce

 Effectiveness of online therapy for a child of divorce

 In a study examining the effectiveness of online therapy in treating mental health conditions, researchers confirmed that it could decrease symptoms of various conditions, including depression, obsessive-compulsive disorder, anxiety, and PTSD, some of which may arise due to the challenges associated with an individual’s parents’ divorce.
-Researchers also highlighted that online therapy can be cost-effective for patients.
+Researchers also highlighted that online therapy can be cost-effective for patients with mental health conditions.

 Takeaway